mn3m0nic/vagrant-agt/README.md

 - Keep all files related with specific environment in one place - git(permanent) and VM(temporary);
 - Safely run "curl bla-bla| sudo bash" installation commands as they are isolated in VM;
 - Use shorten old school make style commands to perform some basic actions;
-- Safely migrate your single Cloud access point via different disrtos or desktops;
+- Safely migrate your single Cloud access point via different distos or desktops;

 ![](https://raw.githubusercontent.com/mn3m0nic/vagrant-agt/master/docs/vis.png)